NZ Lawyer talks to the first foreign female lawyer to set up a solo law practice in Tokyo

 Catherine O’Connell has come a long way from the start of her professional life, which was as a tour guide for Japanese tourists in New Zealand, but in a sense, she hasn’t strayed far from that foundation.

-The Christchurch native became the first foreign female lawyer to establish a solo law practice in Tokyo when she established Catherine O’Connell Law in April last year.
+The Christchurch native said she became the first foreign female lawyer to establish a solo law practice in Tokyo when she established Catherine O’Connell Law in April last year.
 Her practice is still, in a way, bridging New Zealand and Japan – the two countries she calls home.

 O’Connell says that she first started studying the law somewhat out of necessity, as tourists often asked her about New Zealand law-related topics.
 She built her tour-guide repertoire by her knowledge of the law.
 Then a Japanese mentor later told her that he believed she could be the Japanese-speaking lawyer that he knew New Zealand and the world needed.